KorAP/Kustvakt/README.md

 * <b>Kustvakt full version</b>

   provides user and policy management and extended services (e.g. resource and annotation services) in addition to the basic services.
+This version requires a database (Sqlite is provided) and an LDAP system for user authentication.

 # Prerequisites
-Jdk 1.7, Git, Maven 3.
+Jdk 1.7, Git, Maven 3, MySQL (optional).

 # Setup